Keep up to date with everything IiB, sign up to our mailing list

 The All Party Parliamentary Group on Ireland and the Irish in Britain

-Over 40 MPs and Peers are signed up to this group, which is active in raising awareness of issues affecting the Irish community in Britain at a parliamentary level.
+Many MPs and peers from across the political spectrum are signed up to this group, which is active in raising awareness of issues affecting the Irish community in Britain at a parliamentary level.

 We also provide MPs with information on community issues in their areas and provide information on the work of Irish in Britain member groups.
+You can find out more about the Irish populations of British constituencies through our Mapping the Irish project from 2019.
 We are active in maintaining links with political parties, the Irish Embassy and Irish councillors.
-Additionally, we provide support for Travellers Movement and Gypsy/Roma group issues.
+Additionally, we provide support for groups like the Traveller Movement and Gypsy/Roma issues.

 * focusing on the needs of the most vulnerable

 * supporting Irish in Britain & the wider community